opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 }
 ```

-Alternatively, you can set up the OpenSearch URL and IAM authentication credentials directly as environment variables in your terminal session instead of using the `mcp.json` configuration file.
+Alternatively, you can set up the OpenSearch URL and AWS Identity and Access Management (IAM) authentication credentials directly as environment variables in your terminal session instead of using the `mcp.json` configuration file.

-### 3. Use Amazon Q Developer CLI
+### 3. Use the Amazon Q Developer CLI

-Start a chat session with Q Developer CLI using `q chat`.
+Start a chat session with the Amazon Q Developer CLI using `q chat`.
 You should see that it has successfully loaded the `opensearch_mcp_server`:

 ```bash
 > q